PyconUK/2016.pyconuk.org/pages/children.md

 ### Python for Parents

-That's right, a session for parent's of young coders because you have no idea what just happened but now your kids are enthusiastic and keep asking questions!
+That's right, a session for parents of young coders because you have no idea what just happened but now your kids are enthusiastic and keep asking questions!

 ***